gitMarcH/iPSCsInsulinResistance/README.md

 # iPSCsInsulinResistance

 ## License
-all code in this repository is subject to a GNU GPL v3.
+All code in this repository is subject to a GNU GPL v3.
 License.
-Please see License.md for the full license text.
+Please see LICENSE for the full license text.

 ## Description
 This repository contains R code for